-At least 15% of total rental units are priced for households up to 50% of area median income and units are maintained at affordable levels for a minimum of fifteen years (1 point);

-At least 30% of total rental units are priced for households up to 80% of area median income and units are maintained at affordable levels for a minimum of fifteen years (1 point);

-At least 15% of total rental units are priced for households up to 50% of area median income and an additional 15% of total rental units are priced for households at up to 80% of area median income and units are maintained at affordable levels for a minimum of fifteen years (2 points).
+- At least 15% of total rental units are priced for households up to 50% of area median income (1 point); OR - At least 30% of total rental units are priced for households up to 80% of area median income (1 point); OR - At least 15% of total rental units are priced for households up to 50% of area median income and an additional 15% of total rental units are priced for households at up to 80% of area median income (2 points).

+Maintain these units at affordable levels for a minimum of fifteen years.